notjackw/LearnSolana/1-Web3-API-transactions/0-low-level-transaction/README.md

 # Project 1: Basic transaction using playground cluster and the Web3.js client API.

-Fully just copied some of this code from solana docs lol.
-But the value-add is extra comments, logging, and this README.

 To run this code, go to https://beta.solpg.io/ and create a new project (any type: Anchor, Native, etc.), then copy my client file into /client/client.ts.
 Click run in the web interface, look at the console.

 We are using the Web3.js API for making solana blockchain interactions easier.
-It provides a library of classes and functions that the developer uses.
+It provides a library for client-side stuff like querying account data and sending transactions.
 The developer's end goal is to create a `Transaction` object (filling out the correct fields and whatnot) and pass it into a `sendTransaction` function.

 Then the dev calls `$ node ./client.ts`.
 The file starts executing locally.
 The `Transaction` object is loaded into the `send` function and execution jumps to the definition in your local copy of the web3 library.
 The library connects to a validator over HTTP and sends the passed-in Transaction object.
 The API listens on a port for an HTTP reponse from the validator.
 The API prints the response to your console.